RideSolo/ddkim-verification/README.md

 # ddkim-verification

-on-chain verification of dkim signature
+On-chain verification of dkim signature.

+All signature schemes and all tested providers passed the tests phase.

 # Description